openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 > Since API version 9, this decorator is supported in ArkTS widgets.

 By decorating a variable with \@LocalStorageProp(key), a one-way data synchronization is established from the attribute with the given key in LocalStorage to the variable.
-This means that, local changes will not be synchronized to LocalStorage, and an update to the attribute with the given key in LocalStorage will overwrite local changes.
+This means that, local changes (if any) will not be synchronized to LocalStorage, and an update to the attribute with the given key in LocalStorage – for example, a change made with the **set **API – will overwrite local changes.

 ### Rules of Use